-Project updates: This webpage will be updated as new information is available.
+Sign up for updates: This webpage is updated as new information is available.
 If you would like to receive email updates notifying you of project updates, please subscribe here.

 A primary component of the City's mitigation program will be a Mitigation Bank.
 The City conducted extensive analysis to determine how best to provide ecologically appropriate and functional mitigation for impacts anticipated to occur over the next 10 years.